WillsWebsites/WillsWebsites/sample-projects/country-finder/README.md

 # Country Finder
-## Search for countries and you'll be shown some useful data about that country and the neighboring country
+## An informational application to view data on the country you're in or a country you choose to search
 ![Country Finder Preview](../../src/img/projects/previews/forkify-preview.png)
 ## Instructions
-### You have to enable location services for this application to work.
-Click somewhere on the map to add a location pin for your activity then fill out the appropriate information and hit enter.
-You will see your pin added to the map with the corresponding details.
-As this project is under construction there are various bugs to fix and features to be added.
+### A sample country with some data about the country is loaded in view to start.
+To search for that same information about the current country you're in, utilize the "Where am I?" box.
+To search for data on a specific country of your choice, utilize the "Search a Country" box.
 ## Project Takeaways:
-### How to work with an external library/API in a more complex, object-oriented structure.
-Rendered an interactive map that allows users to place pins based on location.
+### How to deal with AJAX calls to an external API and handle both resolved and rejected promises.
+Also focused on handling user input to search for external data and ultimately have that data displayed to the DOM
 ## Focus:
 ### ![JavaScript Icon](../../src/img/js.png)